-Health care provided in the framework of the INGESA is free of charge, except for eye and dental care.
-In order to enroll, you must register with the nearest Local Social Security Office ("Instituto Nacional de la Seguridad Social") and apply for a Social Security Card.
+Spain offers free healthcare to all residents, as well as visitors and tourists.
+Healthcare provided in the framework of the INGESA is free of charge, except for eye and dental care, which is carried out in the private sector.
+In order to enrol, you must register with the Local Social Security Office (Instituto Nacional de la Seguridad Social) to apply for a Social Security Number.
 The registration documents' checklist includes:

 - passport or ID card

 - all supporting documents of your dependants (spouse, children etc..).

 If you are a freelancer in Spain, you will have to subscribe to the RETA, which is a special regime.
 The TA.0521 form has to be filled at the nearest Social Security office.